Obifrankie/configure-ec2-ansible/README.md

 It also has a custom inventory file that allows you define all the machines you want to run this playbook on

-To run this script localy ensure that you have ansile configured locally by running the show command python3 -m pip show ansible
+To run this playbook localy ensure that you have ansile configured locally by running the show command python3 -m pip show ansible

-and run the script with the following command ansible-playbook main.yml
+and run the playbook with the following command ansible-playbook main.yml